sonnetmedia/mahfoudbennoune.com/_posts/2016-04-07-open-letter-to-mr-anouar-haddam.md

 [10](#body_ftn10) Translator’s Note: Chadli Bendjedid served as President of Algeria from 1979-11 January 1992 and was associated with the rise of the comprador class and the dismantling of the socialist economy.

-[11](#body_ftn11) Translator’s Note: in the Algerian context this term refers to networks of corruption that are alleged to include actors in and out of the state.</span
+[11](#body_ftn11) Translator’s Note: in the Algerian context this term refers to networks of corruption that are alleged to include actors in and out of the state.